Finding the Best Places to Retire Since 2006!

 Asheville Transit provides public transportation, and a couple of services offer van rides for people with disabilities.

-Mission Hospital (815 beds) is the state's 6th largest health system and is accredited by the Joint Commission.
+Mission Hospital (815 beds) is the state's sixth largest health system and is accredited by the Joint Commission.
 It is also a Primary Stroke Center, a Level II Adult Trauma Center and has won national awards for excellence in patient safety, pulmonary care and more.
 In 2020, Business North Carolina ranked it the best hospital in North Carolina.
-Medicare is accepted, and several senior services are offered, including help with filing medical claims, a 24-hour home monitoring service and a health education program.
+Medicare is accepted.

 Asheville's senior services are very good.
 The University of North Carolina at Asheville (UNCA) has 3,600 students and is home to the award-winning Osher Lifelong Learning Institute (OLLI) at UNC, a program that provides an array of opportunities for lifelong learning, civic engagement, research and community service.
 The OLLI is open to all ages, but most of its members are age 55 or better.